evan-a-blosser-1/Zeppelin_CAD/README.md

 # Zeppelin_CAD

-CAD software designed to create Zeppelin models.
+## CAD software tailored made to create dirigible airship models.

+The 4 main componenets to create for each model are teh:

+- Main Envelope

+- Gondola

+- Fins

+- Engines

+---